ricksterhd123/PatientPortal/README.md

 ./install.sh
 ```

+### Post-install setup

+The first user registered becomes admin.
+Before deploying, register at least one user account and ensure that the password is not generic and is never used more than once.

 ### Run in visual studio code

 Note: must add 'C:\Program Files\Git\bin' to Path before 'C:\Windows\System32'.
 Run the launch.json file.